Probabilistic approach to singular perturbations of viscosity solutions to nonlinear parabolic PDEs: The proof of the main results

 It follows that

 Consequently, in view of the inequality \eqref{myw801}, we deduce that

-The proof is complete. \end{proof} \begin{remark} {\upshape The assumption (H3) is used for establishing uniform $L^3_G$-estimate for the slow diffusion process, which is crucial for inequality \eqref{myw909} in our setting.
-Indeed, one could strengthen the assumption (H2) to remove (H3); see \cite{HW}. } \end{remark} \begin{lemma} Suppose that $(p,A)$ is in $\mathbb{R}^n\times\mathbb{S}(n)$.
+The proof is complete. \end{proof} \begin{remark} {\upshape The assumption (H3) is used to establish a uniform $L^3_G$-estimate of the slow diffusion process, which is crucial for inequality \eqref{myw909} in our setting.
+Indeed, one could strengthen the assumption (H2) to remove (H3); see Lemma 3.2 in \cite{HW}. } \end{remark} \begin{lemma} Suppose that $(p,A)$ is in $\mathbb{R}^n\times\mathbb{S}(n)$.
 Then, for each $s\in [l\delta_m,(l+1)\delta_m\wedge\delta]$, $l=0,\ldots,N^m$, it holds that

 \end{lemma} \begin{proof} Consider the following $G$-SDE: for each $x=(\tilde{x},\bar{x})\in\mathbb{R}^{2n}$,

 Recalling equation \eqref{myw501}, we get that

 where $(B^{\varepsilon_m}_r=\sqrt{\varepsilon_m} B_{\frac{r}{\varepsilon_m}})_{r\geq 0}$ also is a $G$-Brownian motion.
 Then, by a standard approximation method, we derive that $(\overline{X}^{\prime,\varepsilon_m,(\tilde{x},\bar{x})}_{{t}},B_t)$ has the same distribution as $(\overline{X}^{(\tilde{x},\bar{x})}_{\frac{t}{\varepsilon_m}},B_t^{\varepsilon_m})$.
 It follows that